CMBAgents/cmbagent/README.md

 ## Structure

 RAG agents are defined in a generic way.
-The core of the code is located in [cmbagent.py](https://github.com/CMBAgents/cmbagent/blob/main/cmbagent/cmbagent.py), which does not reference ACT, Planck, CAMB, etc.
+The core of the code is located in [cmbagent.py](https://github.com/CMBAgents/cmbagent/blob/main/cmbagent/cmbagent.py).

 To generate a RAG agent, create a `.py` and `.yaml` file and place them in the [assistants directory](https://github.com/CMBAgents/cmbagent/tree/main/cmbagent/assistants).
 Additionally, create a directory named after the agent and include associated files in the [data directory](https://github.com/CMBAgents/cmbagent/tree/main/cmbagent/data).